RareSkills/blog/defi-interest-rate-indexes/defi-interest-rate-indexes.md

 To illustrate that Compound V3 stores the principal value, but values the account at the present value, consider the [balanceOf() function in Comet.sol](https://github.com/compound-finance/comet/blob/main/contracts/Comet.sol#L1293) shown below.

 First it will read the updated baseSupplyIndex without updating it, as this is a view function.
-Then it read’s out the principal balance of the lender and multiplies it by the baseSupplyIndex.
+Then it reads out the principal balance of the lender and multiplies it by the baseSupplyIndex.

 Interest accrued is a function of time and utilization, so as long as the utilization is not zero, each time balanceOf is queried, it will return a higher value.